gregpasha/javascript/README.md

     var x = y + 5;
     ```

-  - Place an empty newline at the end of the file.
+  - Place an empty newline at the end of the file. (this one is debatable)

     ```javascript
     // bad